 Learn about ZeroPoint foods and the NEW!
 WW PersonalPointsTM Program

-You've signed up to a WW membership, downloaded the app and stocked your fridge.
-Now, let's eat!
-Remember, with our NEW!
-PersonalPoints program, all your favourite foods are still on the menu.
-PLUS you'll receive your very own customised ZeroPoint foods list to guide you toward a healthier pattern of eating.
+You’ve kicked off your NEW!
+WW PersonalPoints Program journey, downloaded the WW app, and stocked your fridge.
+Now, let’s eat!
+Remember, everything’s on the menu with WW, and you have a totally personalized ZeroPoint foods list to guide you toward a healthier pattern of eating.

 Like our previous SmartPoints™ system, we look at calories and big-picture, complex nutrient data to create a food’s PersonalPoints value.
 But our NEW algorithm factors in even more nutritional elements to guide you toward foods higher in unsaturated fats, fibre, and protein and lower in added sugars and saturated fats.
 ZeroPoint foods have—you guessed it—zero PersonalPoints™.

 These nutritional powerhouses were specifically chosen since they are nutrient, vitamin, and mineral-packed foods that serve as the foundation of healthy eating, and are generally critical to your overall health.
 The best part?
-You don’t have to weigh, measure, or track them - no matter how often you reach for them.
-Add bulk and flavour to your meals, without dipping into your Points Budget.
+You don’t have to weigh, measure, or track them- no matter how often you reach for them.
+Add bulk and flavour to your meals, without dipping into your Budget.

 Discover Your Zero Heroes